sing3r/hacktricks/README.md

 _Hacktricks logos & motion design by_ [_@ppiernacho_](https://www.instagram.com/ppieranacho/)_._

-{% hint style="success" %}
-**Welcome to the wiki where you will find each hacking trick/technique/whatever I have learnt from CTFs, real life apps, reading researches, and news.**
-{% endhint %}

 To get started follow this page where you will find the **typical flow** that **you should follow when pentesting** one or more **machines:**